CMMISOFT/documentations/asset-monitoring.md

 - to start serving the files in src directory.

-<br />Staging run: `gulp dist`

-- to build everything in dist directory.

 <br />Production run: `gulp build`

-- to build everything in build directory (with versioning).
+- to build everything in build directory.

-  \*Build version will increase when run this command `client/src/assets/version/version.js`